aimerykong/Recurrent-Scene-Parsing-with-Perspective-Understanding-in-the-loop/README.md

-If you find the code useful, please city our work
+If you find the code useful, please cite our work

     @article{kong2017depthsegRNN,
       title={Recurrent Scene Parsing with Perspective Understanding in the Loop},